-I have had an interesting experience trying to get this blog online for the last 2 years.
+I have had an interesting experience trying to get this blog online for the last couple of years.
 Originally I was debating whether to use Joomla or WordPress, but I made my decision.
 Most people more likely associate blogs with WordPress, so my decision to use Joomla might make you scratch your head as to why my blog is using it.
 It's logical to think every blog uses WordPress, but this popular platform is changing fast!

 Joomla vs WordPress